daniyalrosli/Final-Year-Project/README.md

 HeartCare: Predictive Analytics for Early Detection and Prevention

-Heart disease is a leading cause of mortality worldwide, and early detection and effective management are critical for improving patient outcomes.
-This project focuses on developing a machine learning-based prediction model to assist healthcare professionals in identifying and managing heart disease risk in patients.

 Project Overview

-Despite advancements in medical technology, there remains a need for tools that offer continuous monitoring and early risk detection of heart disease.
-HeartCare aims to fill this gap by leveraging machine learning models to analyze patient data, including demographic information, medical history, lifestyle factors, and clinical measurements.

-The goal is to provide doctors with a tool that predicts heart disease risk early, allowing for timely interventions and improved patient care.

-Machine Learning Algorithms

-Three machine learning algorithms will be trained, tested, and compared to determine the best model for heart disease prediction:
-	- Decision Tree = 0.75
-	- Random Forest = 0.84
-	- Logistic Regression = 0.87

-Model Comparison

-Each algorithm’s performance will be evaluated based on key metrics such as accuracy, precision, recall, and F1-score.
-The model with the best performance will be selected and deployed for real-time predictive analysis.

-System Integration

-The best-performing model will be integrated into an interactive dashboard designed for healthcare professionals.
-The dashboard will provide:
-	- Visualization of predictive results and patient health metrics.
-	- Real-time monitoring of patient data and heart disease risk.
-	- Actionable insights for doctors to make data-driven decisions.

-This tool will help doctors identify high-risk patients early on and adjust treatment plans proactively to improve heart disease management.

-Tech Stack

-The following technologies are used to build HeartCare:
-	- Frontend: Next.js for the doctor-facing dashboard interface.
-	- Backend: Django and Flask will handle data processing, API integration, and model deployment.
-	- Model Development: Jupyter Notebook for developing and testing machine learning models.
-	- Database: MySQL is used to store patient information and predict results.

-Model Performance

-The model performance will be assessed based on the following metrics:
-	- Accuracy: The overall correctness of predictions.
-	- Precision: The ability of the model to identify true positive heart disease cases.
-	- Recall: The sensitivity of the model in detecting patients at risk.
-	- F1-score: The balance between precision and recall, providing a comprehensive performance measure.

-Usage

-   1. Doctors access the dashboard to view predictive results and patient data.
-   2. The predictive model analyzes patient data and flags high-risk individuals.
-   3. Doctors can interact with data visualizations and get actionable insights to adjust treatments.
+HeartCare is a machine learning-powered application designed to assist healthcare professionals in the early detection and prevention of heart disease.
+By leveraging predictive analytics, it provides actionable insights into patients’ health, enabling data-driven decision-making and improving health outcomes.
+This project focuses on integrating a predictive model into a user-friendly dashboard for real-time patient data monitoring, analysis, and visualization.

+Problem Statement

+Heart disease is a leading cause of mortality worldwide.
+Early detection is critical to preventing severe outcomes, but traditional diagnostic methods are often reactive and lack personalized risk assessments.
+There is a pressing need for predictive tools that can analyze patient data proactively, identify at-risk individuals, and provide timely interventions.

+Objective

+- Develop a predictive model for heart disease risk assessment using machine learning.
+- Integrate the model into a web-based dashboard for healthcare professionals.
+- Facilitate proactive health monitoring and personalized patient care through predictive analytics.

+Preparation

+1. Data Collection
+   - Sourced heart disease datasets containing key features:
+   - Age, Sex, BMI, Children, Smoker, Region, and Charges.

+2. Data Preprocessing
+   - Cleaned and normalized data to handle missing values and outliers.
+   -Transformed categorical variables (e.g., smoker, region) into numerical formats for model compatibility.
+   - Split the dataset into training and testing subsets (e.g., 80/20).

+Development

+1. Machine Learning Model

+   Built and compared multiple algorithms for heart disease prediction:
+    - Logistic Regression
+    - Decision Tree
+    - Random Forest
+      Selected the best-performing model based on evaluation metrics (e.g., accuracy, precision).

+2. Technology Stack:

+	- Frontend: Next.js with App Router, styled for usability and a professional look.
+	- Backend: Django and Flask for model integration and API development.
+	- Database: MySQL for storing patient records and historical data.
+	- Model Development: Jupyter Notebook for experimentation and model optimization.

+3. Dashboard
+        - Developed an intuitive dashboard for healthcare professionals using interactive visualizations to:
+	- View patient data.
+	- Track health trends.
+	- Access model predictions and alerts for high-risk individuals.

+Results and Deployment

+- Model Performance: Successfully implemented a highly accurate heart disease prediction model.
+- Dashboard Deployment:
+- Deployed the application for local testing with future plans for cloud hosting.
+- Dashboard allows healthcare professionals to input patient data and receive risk predictions in real-time.

+Challenges and Solutions

+Challenges:

+1. Data Quality
+   - Problem: Missing and inconsistent data points in the dataset.
+   - Solution: Applied data imputation techniques and rigorous preprocessing to ensure data quality.

+2. Model Integration
+   - Problem: Ensuring seamless integration of the machine learning model into the dashboard.
+   - Solution: Used Flask APIs to bridge the backend model with the frontend interface.

+3. Real-Time Predictions
+   - Problem: Achieving low-latency predictions for an interactive user experience.
+   -  Solution: Optimized the model and API infrastructure to minimize response times.

+Impact of the Project

+HeartCare empowers healthcare professionals with:
+	- Early identification of high-risk patients.
+	- Data-driven insights for better treatment planning.
+	- Enhanced patient monitoring, potentially reducing hospital admissions and healthcare costs.

+By incorporating predictive analytics into healthcare, HeartCare contributes to improving public health outcomes and fostering a proactive approach to heart disease prevention.